s2t2/s2t2.github.io/_posts/2015-07-18-how-to-set-up-a-mac-development-environment.md

 -- or... `\connect my_db` and `\dt`
 ````

 Optionally install the pg gem/driver if you are going to be connecting with a Ruby on Rails app.
-Find the *pg_config* file with `psql -U $USER -c "SHOW config_file;"`, navigate to .
+Find the *pg_config* file with `psql -U my_db_user -c "SHOW config_file;"`.

 ```` sh
 gem install pg -- --with-pg-config=/usr/local/bin/pg_config